Ray Optics Module

 Easy Set-Up of Ray Optics Models

 The Ray Optics Module contains a variety of boundary conditions, including combinations of specular and diffuse reflection.
 Rays can be released from within domains, from boundaries, or at a uniform grid of points.
 Specialized release features are also available for modeling solar radiation and for releasing reflected or refracted rays from an illuminated surface.
-Dedicated postprocessing tools offer you many ways to analyze ray trajectories, evaluate expressions over many rays, and even visualize interference patterns.
+Dedicated postprocessing tools offer you many ways to analyze ray trajectories, evaluate expressions over many rays, and even visualize interference patterns and monochromatic aberrations.

 Multiphysics Applications in Ray Optics

 Stresses, temperature changes, and other physical phenomena can often affect ray trajectories, either by deforming the geometry of the domain or affecting the refractive indices within the domains.
 Similarly, high-powered rays can generate significant heat sources that affect the temperature field and may cause notable thermal stresses.
 The Ray Optics Module is fully capable of simulating such multiphysics applications.

 Accumulator features on domains and boundaries can be used to create dependent variables that store information about the rays in the corresponding domain or boundary mesh elements.
 Specialized versions of these features for computing deposited ray power in domains due to ray attenuation or at boundaries due to ray absorption are also available.
 Using these Accumulator features, it is possible to set up unidirectional or bidirectional couplings between the ray trajectories and the dependent variables created by other physics interfaces.
 This can be used, for example, to create self-consistent models of thermal lensing effects.